October is Car Care Month: Optimize Performance With These Tips From Evans

 Look for signs of corrosion and loose electrical connections.
 Waiting for roadside assistance in the sweltering heat is no picnic—avoid it by checking your battery a few times every year.

 If your ride has keyless entry, you’re in luck.
 If not, opt for a different vacation tchotchke and leave any unnecessary keys at home.
 The added weight can strain an ignition switch, which is a costly replacement.

-Lastly, we’ll leave with you the sage advice to remember the rules of the road as you embark on the great American road trip this summer.
+Lastly, we’ll leave with you the sage advice to remember the rules of the road as you embark on your great American road trip this fall.
 See you out there.